 The University Fellows Experience seeks students with a true passion for service and leadership.
 Those selected will pursue knowledge and action in the classroom, on the campus, in the community, and in the world.
 Mentored by top professors, supported by their UFE peers, and stimulated by world-class experts in many disciplines, University Fellows will enjoy the richest of college educations, create enduring personal cultures of learning, and embrace service to others as a guiding priority.

 The University Fellows Experience provides unique opportunities for leadership development, meaningful civic engagement, service to the community, and interaction in a variety of academic enterprises.
 Throughout the college experience, Fellows enjoy a close knit community of mutual support and interclass exchange of ideas through Dinner Discussions with community leaders and academic experts, Community Immersion Experiences, cultural exposure opportunities, and project development and implementation.
-With topical one-hour seminars offered for interclass discussion and exploration of ideas, Fellows enjoy a sense of community throughout their time at The University.
+With topical seminars offered for interclass discussion and exploration of ideas, Fellows enjoy a sense of community throughout their time at The University.

 Seminars to explore issues of servant leadership, personal development, project development and implementation, and civic engagement